Pennsylvania Republican legislators attach strings to Pitt tuition aid

 A long-running battle over the use of fetal tissue in medical research deepened in Harrisburg late Monday afternoon, and the casualties may include funding for the University of Pittsburgh — and potentially Penn State University and other state-supported schools.

-Pitt was to receive over $150 million from the state, at least until Republicans in the House added strings.
+Pitt was to receive over $150 million from the state, at least until Republicans in the House added strings to a bill that provides aid to those universities — money that helps cover the cost of providing a tuition discount for in-state students.

 “In order to receive a payment,” the amendment read, “the state-related university must not engage in research or experimental using fetal tissue obtained from an elective abortion.”

-This amendment was tacked onto a bill that provides an annual subsidy to the state-supported universities — money that helps cover the cost of providing a tuition discount for in-state students.

 “My goal is to stop these horrible actions.
-My goal is not to stop the funding,” the amendment’s sponsor, Schuylkill County Republican Jerry Knowles, said.
+My goal is not to stop the funding,” the amendment’s sponsor, Schuylkill County Republican Jerry Knowles, said on the House floor Monday.
 “As a matter of fact, I want to help Pitt get themselves out of a problem that they created.”

 Pitt did not have a response to the move Monday night, but concerns at the university have been growing for months that such an action could jeopardize the roughly $15,000 tuition discount offered to in-state students.